joshusooyaa/n-central-data-grabber/README.md

 - **`api-jwt`**:  *N-central User-API Token (JWT) (http, Bearer)* - see N-Central's API for more details.
 - **`api-token-refresh-offset`**:  How early to refresh the `API-Access Token` before it expires.
 Consider updating this in accordance with `script-interval` and how long it takes the script to run.
 The logs gives detailed information on run-time after each run.
 Default: 10 minutes.
+- **`expires`**: Expiration date for the API access token.
+This must be manually changed each time the API password is changed.

 ### `api-endpoints`